NXLog Platform installation instructions

 • grafana.nxlog.example.com

-For testing purposes, you can add the following entries to your hosts file.
-Replace 192.168.1.123 with the IP address of your NXLog Platform machine and nxlog.example.com with the domain you provided when you signed up for NXLog Platform:
+For testing purposes, you can add the following entries to the hosts file on your workstation and on any machine running NXLog Agent.
+Replace 192.168.1.123 with the IP address of your NXLog Platform host machine and nxlog.example.com with the domain you configured on /etc/nxp.conf while installing NXLog Platform:

 # Your workstation must resolve the names for the services